shidhincr/shidhincr.github.com/source/_posts/2015-03-19-implementing-a-curry-function-in-javascript-using-tdd.markdown

 ```
 Our first test should pass now.
 By far, we have implemented the test case for the simple `makeCurry` function and implemented the `makeCurry` function.

 This is how the TDD works.
-In the next section, we'll see how the whole unit implementation is evolved in series of test cases and the code to make the pass.
+In the next section, we'll see how the whole unit implementation is evolved in series of test cases and the code to make them pass.

 ## Evolving the Final Code